zimzat/db-changeset-manager/README.md

   -i           Provide interactive confirmation prompts before applying changes.
-  -t version   Specify new version to target upgrade to -s           Display the current version of the database -c file      Specify the db config file to use
+  -t version   Specify new version to target upgrade to -s           Display the current version of the database -c file      Specify the db config file to use, defaults to db.ini
 ```

 PHP Usage